This page includes information to help parents and guardians with children in school. For specific questions please contact your child’s principal.

 Child Nutritional Programs

 Troy City School District provides all students with a free breakfast and lunch.
-All parents, regardless of income, are asked to complete the enclosed Household Income Eligibility Form.

 Body Mass Index (BMI)

 New York State requires schools to keep height and weight data and to calculate students’ Body Mass Index (BMI).
 BMI is a way of checking if students are under or overweight based on their height and weight.
 If the District is surveyed by the state, we will only share group data (such as, the number of third grade boys whose BMI is below the fifth percentile), not individual data.
-Parents/guardians may request to exclude their child’s data from group calculations filling out this form and returning it to their school nurse.
+Parents/guardians may request to exclude their child’s data from group calculations by filling out this form and returning it to their school nurse.

 Codes of Conduct

 Troy City School District is committed to providing a safe and supportive school environment where students participate in quality education services without disruption or interference.
 Our Code of Conduct is founded upon a firm belief that the best conduct always begins with strong, positive relationships between students, families and all people who work for the District.
 We have a long-standing set of expectations for conduct on and off school property and at school functions.
 These expectations are based on the principles of civility, mutual respect, citizenship, character, tolerance, honesty, and integrity.
 The expectations for acceptable behavior are clearly defined in the Code of Conduct and possible consequences are identified.
-Code of Conduct

 Complaints and Grievance Procedures